Psychology Curriculum

 sensation and perception

-So, our perceptions can be analyzed rationally, when appropriate.
-The method of logic and thinking objectively (taking into account all the facts) are indispensable when our senses appear to be playing tricks on us.
+The term perception is commonly used to imply a purely subjective experience.
+However, percepts provide us with information about the world, objective reality, which means our perceptions can be analyzed rationally, when appropriate.
+The method of logic and thinking objectively (taking into account all the available facts and perspectives) are indispensable when our perceptions appear to be playing tricks on us.
 A simple example would be a stick that appears bent when submerged in water.
-Feeling the stick of course tells us that nothing actually has changed to the stick itself.
-Science tells us that the “bending” is a result of light rays traveling through a different medium (air vs. water), thus changing the image.
-A more complex example would be the perception that someone is not meeting the need for honesty (noticing such things as unusual eye movements, facial expressions, and voice irregularities, as well as statements that contradict facts or prior statements).
+Feeling the stick of course tells us that nothing actually has changed it.
+Science informs us that the perceived “bending” is a result of light rays traveling through a different medium (air vs. water), thus changing the stick’s appearance.
+A more complex example would be the perception that someone is not meeting the need for honesty, perhaps noticing such things as slightly different eye movements, facial expressions, even voice irregularities, as well as statements that contradict facts or prior statements.
+Unfortunately, until solid evidence is attained, dishonesty can only be guessed (no lie detectors exist), since humans can be just as adept at telling lies as truths in an unenlightened society.

 sense of life